taufiqelrahman/fleet-management-dashboard/README.md

 - 🔐 Role-based permissions (Admin only for edit/delete)
 - 📋 Sortable and filterable vehicle list
 - 🔍 Dynamic vehicle detail pages with trip history
+- 📥 Export to PDF and CSV formats

 ### Analytics